PSP-Archive/PSP_ExecLoader/README.md

 # PSP_ExecLoader

+Warning: You need kernel mode to run this, All firmwares reject any application running from the memory stick using sceLoadExec.
+I might just add the pspSdk routines to disintergrate that check. :P

 Just for fun, Sample code using sceKernelLoadExec on v1.0.0b (1.00 bogus), because "getcwd" doesn't work for some reason, as the firmware (VSH) doesn't pass the correct arguments.